 The Consumer Awareness Series is written for the health care consumer.
 The series consists of brochures designed to assist the public in making informed health care decisions.
 The brochures are 15 to 20 pages in length, in English or Spanish, and are available on the www.FloridaHealthFinder.gov website.
 The brochures contain general information on a health care topic, as well as website links to additional resources and information.
-In 2011, 36,490 brochures were distributed; 86% were English (31,396) and 14% were Spanish (5,094).
-During 2011, it was decided to discontinue printing the brochures and have them available only on the website.
-The brochures include:
+The brochures are available on the website and include:

-- A Patient's Guide to a Hospital Stay;
+- ➤ A Patient's Guide to a Hospital Stay;

-- Assisted Living in Florida;
+- ➤ Assisted Living in Florida;

-- End of Life Issues A Practical Planning Guide;
+- > End of Life Issues A Practical Planning Guide;

 - > Florida Medicaid A Reference Guide;

-- Health and Human Services Programs;
+- ➤ Health and Human Services Programs;

-- Health Care Advance Directives;
+- ➤ Health Care Advance Directives:

-- Home Health Care in Florida;
+- ➤ Home Health Care in Florida;

-- Long-Term Care;
+- ➤ Long-Term Care;

 - Nursing Home Care in Florida;

-- Patient Safety; and
+- > Patient Safety; and

-- > Understanding Prescription Drug Costs.
+- Understanding Prescription Drug Costs.